burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 19. **Eliminating Wasted Iterations.** Modify loop bounds to avoid executing loop iterations over empty loop bodies.

-20. **Tail-Recursion Elimination.** For recursive functions replace a recursive call that occurs as the last step of a function with a branch, saving function-call overhead.
+20. **Tail-Recursion Elimination.** For recursive functions, replace a recursive call that occurs as the last step of a function with a branch, saving function-call overhead.

 21. **Coarsening Recursion.** The idea of coarsening recursion is to increase the size of the base case and handle it with more efficient code that avoids function-call overhead (*Compilers cannot do it right now in full details*).

 22. **Bit Tricks.** The `min` and `max` functions executed during conditions `if/else` can sometimes be expressed in bits and logical operations.
-If you are eliminating the unnecessary `if/else` statement, it is useful for low-level details of how the CPU works (namely pipelining).
-Sometimes the compiler does not perform such optimizations, and you must do it by hand.
+If you are eliminating the unnecessary `if/else` statement, it is useful for low-level details of how the CPU works (namely, pipelining).
+Sometimes, the compiler does not perform such optimizations, and you must do it by hand.
 Materials about bit tricks are presented in [13], [14].

-23. **Stack Frame Pointer Omission.** A *stack frame* is the area on the stack used by the current function and it includes stack space for function arguments (sometimes called as linkage block), return address, base pointer, local variables for function code itself, and local variables for functions that are used in the current function.
-The frame pointer is implemented as a used register that is used to address local variables and address arguments.
+23. **Stack Frame Pointer Omission.** A *stack frame* is the area on the stack used by the current function, and it includes stack space for function arguments (sometimes called linkage block), return address, base pointer, local variables for the function code itself, and local variables for functions that are used in the current function.
+The frame pointer is implemented as a used register that is used to address local variables and arguments.
 If functions don't need a frame pointer for their operation and can use the Stack Pointer during their logic, the usage of the frame pointer can be omitted.
 It is the case if:
 - The difference between stack pointer and frame pointer is a compiler time constant
 - It's constant in the function body in all code paths through the function
 - Access to local variable can be attained through the stack pointer

 The benefit is this in this case - the compiler will have one more register in case of this optimization.
 To specify this in MSVC use [/Oy](https://learn.microsoft.com/en-us/cpp/build/reference/oy-frame-pointer-omission?view=msvc-170) for GCC/CLANG use [-fomit-frame-pointer](https://gcc.gnu.org/onlinedocs/gcc-4.9.2/gcc/Optimize-Options.html).

-24. **Minimize Write from different Thread to the Same Memory.** Technically, if you have CPU threads that are assigned for different CPUs you **can** write to the same memory location.
-However, from a memory perspective when different logic is executed in different CPU cores there are two hardware protocols that come into play in this situation:
+24. **Minimize Write from different Thread to the Same Memory.** Technically, if you have CPU threads that are assigned to different CPUs, you **can** write to the same memory location.
+However, from a memory perspective, when different logic is executed in different CPU cores, there are two hardware protocols that come into play in this situation:

 * *cache consistency* protocol guarantees that all copies of DRAM cache lines are the same in all Caches in the system

 * *cache coherence* protocol guarantees any read of memory returns the most recent update anywhere in the system

-Technically you can write in the same place (atomically).
-In reality, however, in real hardware, it leads to phenomena called **invalidation storm**.
-It can lead to big performance bottlenecks in such protocols as [MSI](https://en.wikipedia.org/wiki/MSI_protocol).
+Technically, you can write in the same place (atomically).
+In reality, however, in real hardware, it leads to phenomena called an **invalidation storm**.
+It can lead to big performance bottlenecks in protocols such as [MSI](https://en.wikipedia.org/wiki/MSI_protocol).

 25. **Read after Read is not a race.** If two instructions perform a read and another performs a read as well from another thread, then in this case, there is no race condition.
 So, you can safely perform read after read without any synchronization.
 Another pair's read/write, write/read, write/write lead to race and nondeterministic behavior.

 26. **If you are using parallel algorithms, then use work-efficient algorithms.** If you want to replace a sequential algorithm with a parallel version, then firstly, practical parallel algorithms should be work-efficient.

-This property means that if the launch algorithm is in a single core it should have the same asymptotic behavior in terms of compute complexity as a best (or good) sequential algorithm.
+This property means that if the launch algorithm is in a single core, it should have the same asymptotic behavior in terms of compute complexity as a best (or good) sequential algorithm.

 27. **Use Modern Compilers.** Compiler developers create new optimizations with each release.

 28. **Eliminate as possible integer modulus and division.** The modulus division and integer division are typically expensive.
 The information about instruction latency (the delay in a dependency chain under the assumption that input data is available in the register file), throughput (the maximum number of instructions of the same kind that can be executed per clock cycle), required execution port for INTEL and AMD CPUs are available in this technical document [[16]](https://www.agner.org/optimize/instruction_tables.pdf).

-29. **Order of linked files in some compilers can have a bigger effect than O2 or O3**.
+29. **The order of linked files in some compilers can have a bigger effect than O2 or O3**.
 The order of linked files affects the placement of the generated code in the final binary file.
 Performance varies due to changes in cache alignment and page alignment.
 LLVM/CLANG has several compile options to handle code alignment: `-align-all-functions`, `-align-all-blocks`, `-align-all-nofallthru-blocks` (See this [blog post](https://easyperf.net/blog/2018/01/25/Code_alignment_options_in_llvm)).

 30. **Try to precompute tables of values in compile-time or during runtime.** These methods have both their pros. and cons.
 If you compute values at compile time, you will need to put this information finally into the `data` segment of the binary image.
 Increasing the size of the `data` segment will increase the loading time.

     On the other hand, if the store has not yet computed values globally, because all uninitialized or initialized global variables by zero are stored in the `bss` segment - they do not require to be stored in the binary image.
-In this case, binary image file loading time is decreasing, but you need to fill values by yourself in runtime.
+In this case, the binary image file loading time is decreasing, but you need to fill values by yourself in runtime.

-31. **If you are using spinlock be aware of yielding time for OS.** The cost of creating a thread in Linux/Posix is more than $10\,000$ cycles.
-In Windows, the actual time for thread execution is about 30 milliseconds (roughly speaking $120\,000\,000$ cycles) and a system API call costs about $1000$ cycles.
+31. **If you are using spinlock, be aware of yielding time for OS.** The cost of creating a thread in Linux/Posix is more than $10\,000$ cycles.
+In Windows, the actual time for thread execution is about 30 milliseconds (roughly speaking $120\,000\,000$ cycles), and a system API call costs about $1000$ cycles.

 So, in Windows and Linux, if performance is the goal and you know that you will not block for a long time, maybe at least some amount of time you should wait in a spinlock (at least $3000$ - $4000$ clocks) and after this yield time for the OS during spinning.

-Sometimes this kind of synchronization is denoted as *Competitive Mutex*.
+Sometimes, this kind of synchronization is denoted as *Competitive Mutex*.
 If the mutex is released during spinning, compute spinning is optimal, if the mutex is released after yielding, this algorithm 2 is optimal.
 There exists a randomized algorithm that can achieve a $1.58$ competitive ratio.

-32. **Force uses sequential consistency with memory fences.** For restoring sequential consistency in the multithread program, you have to use a memory fence.
-Memory fences can be issued explicitly or implicitly by locking, exchanging, and some other syncronization commands. **The typical cost of a memory fence is comparable to L2-cache miss.**
+32. **Force uses sequential consistency with memory fences.** To restore sequential consistency in the multithread program, you have to use a memory fence.
+Memory fences can be issued explicitly or implicitly by locking, exchanging, and some other synchronization commands. **The typical cost of a memory fence is comparable to L2-cache miss.**

 33. **Consider the latency of memory accesses from different levels.** Take into account a multicore cache hierarchy and different times for memory access.
 The relative latency and throughput for access for CPU Caches and Disk space is the following:

-* L1 - 2 nanoseconds
+* L1: 2 nanoseconds

-* L2 - 4 nanoseconds
+* L2: 4 nanoseconds

-* LLC/L3 - 6 nanoseconds
+* LLC/L3: 6 nanoseconds

-* DRAM Memory - 50 nanoseconds.
+* DRAM Memory: 50 nanoseconds.
 Throughput: 10 GB/s

-* SSD - 10 000-20 000 nanoseconds.
+* SSD: 10 000 - 20 000 nanoseconds.
 Throughput: 2 GB/s seq. access, 200 MB/sec random access.

-* HDD - 10 000 - 20 000 nanoseconds.
+* HDD: 10 000 - 20 000 nanoseconds.
 Throughput: 200 MB/s seq. access, 1 MB/sec random access.

 34. **Use Cache-Efficient and Cache-Oblivious Algorithms.** One way to solve issues with caching is to use or create cache-efficient or cache-aware algorithms (Example: k-way merge sort).